HewlettPackard/swarm-learning/docs/User/SWOP_profile_schema.md

                                 items       :
                                     type        : object
                                     uniqueItems : true

+                      # In our practice, we are using labels only for the SPIFFE selector not envvars.
+                      sllabels:
+                          oneOf:
+                            - const: ~
+                            - type: object
+                              description: "Dictionary of labels for the Swarm Learning container"
+                              items:
+                                  uniqueItems: true
+                            - type: array
+                              description: "List of labels with empty values for the Swarm Learning container"
+                              items:
+                                  type: string
+                                  uniqueItems: true

                       usrhostname :
                           oneOf :
                               - const   : ~
                               - type    : string
-                                description : "Externally visible IPv4 Address or FDQN of the USR Container" maxLength   : 240
+                                description : "Externally visible IPv4 Address or FQDN of the USR Container" maxLength   : 240
                                 minLength   : 2
                       usrenvvars   :